section-engineering-education/engineering-education/articles/introduction-to-wireshark/index.md

 * ***Length***- This is used to represent the size of the packet captured.
 * ***Info***- This gives you additional information about the packet you have captured.

-NOTE: Each protocol is represented with its color scheme.
+_NOTE_: Each protocol is represented with its color scheme.
 In our case, for example, the ***TCP*** protocol has a ***#cccccc*** background.
-This helps the user to easily differentiate between these protocols.
+This helps the user to differentiate between these protocols easily.

-Congratulations, you have been able to capture network packets, and that's how simple ***Wireshark*** is user friendly.
+Congratulations, you have been able to capture network packets, and that's how simple ***Wireshark*** is user-friendly.

 ### Packet details panel:-
-Now that we can capture some data try to click on a single row, and you will notice that some data are being displayed on the immediate window.
+Now that we can capture some data, try to click on a single row, and you will notice that some data are being displayed on the immediate window.

 ***Fig 1.5 Packet details***
 ![Single-Packet-Details](/engineering-education/introduction-to-wireshark/wireshark-single-packet-details.jpg)